-Cannabis Oil and Alzheimer's,
+Cannabis Oil and Alzheimer's

-Cannabis Oil and Alzheimer's Multimedia Resources
+Cannabis Oil and Alzheimer’s Videos and Information

-One in Ten South African’s are developing Alzheimer’s disease as they age.
+One in ten South Africans are developing Alzheimer’s disease as they age.

 Cannabis oil can be used as an effective treatment in managing Alzheimer’s Disease.
 A growing body of evidence now exists showing the cannabinoids found in cannabis and in cannabis oil to be neuroprotective.
 They delay the onset and development of the disease.
-Cannabis oil can also help with some of the symptoms of Alzheimer’s such as helping patients to be able to sleep through the night.
+Cannabis oil can also help with some of the symptoms of Alzheimer’s such as helping patients to sleep through the night.
 It can reduce inflammation, help with pain, and generally increase the quality of Alzheimer’s sufferers’ symptoms.

 The evidence is strong that regular, moderate use of cannabis helps to delay the onset and progression of Alzheimer’s disease and other neurodegenerative conditions. – Peter Reynolds, 27th February 2015 (CLEAR Cannabis Law Reform)